douglampe/codetender/README.md

 token to replace and the replacement text.
 CodeTender will then create a folder and copy the files into the folder.
 If the files come from a git repository, the `.git` folder will be deleted to disconnect it from the original remote branch.
 Finally, CodeTender will replace all of the tokens as specified in file names, folder names, and file content.

+### Add Template Content to Existing Folder

+    codetender add user/repository existing_folder_name

+OR

+    codetender add https://repository.url.git existing_folder_name

+OR

+    codetender add ../relative/path/to/folder existing_folder_name

+Similar to `codetender new`, but adds content to an existing folder.
+Optionally, overwrite any existing content with `--overwrite` or `-o`.

 ### Rename Tokens in Existing Folder